dngoins/ESP32/Readme.md

 ## Introduction

 Imagine a home that listens, understands, and responds to your every command.
 Our Arduino-based smart home project, powered by the ESP microcontroller, transforms this vision into reality.
 This innovative system seamlessly integrates advanced technology into your everyday life, offering unparalleled convenience and control.
-By leveraging the power of sensors, microcontrollers, and cloud services, we have created a sophisticated home automation system that showcases the potential of modern technolog
+By leveraging the power of sensors, microcontrollers, and cloud services, we have created a sophisticated home automation system that showcases the potential of modern technology

 ## Theory of Operation